-If you think trucking company negligence caused or played a role in your accident, please contact one of our experienced Indianapolis truck accident lawyers.
+If you think trucking company negligence caused or played a role in your Indianapolis accident, please contact one of our Indianapolis company negligence truck accident lawyers.
 You can learn about the legal recourse available to you during a free consultation with the team at Sevenish Law Firm, P.C.

 If a trucking company hires an unqualified driver who later causes a serious truck accident, the company could potentially be held liable for damages that arise from the driver’s unsafe conduct.

-For a free legal consultation with a trucking company negligence accidents lawyer serving Indianapolis, call 317-636-7777
+For a free legal consultation with a company negligence truck accidents lawyer serving Indianapolis, call 317-636-7777

 Trucking companies are also required to provide commercial drivers with the training they need to operate their vehicles safely.
 However, demanding delivery deadlines and a shortage of qualified drivers may cause some companies to rush inexperienced drivers through bare-bones training courses or skip driver training altogether.